hwa523ca/tetrisclone/Tetris/README.txt

 the tetrominoes have collided with either the bottom or the bottom pieces, it doesn't move like any other game of Tetris.
 I will try to add a delay of some kind to ensure that part works.

+Update (9/27/2022 7:40 CST): I have added a reset button to reset the game, and I have also added a bonus whenever someone scores a "Tetris" (which is where one clears 4 lines), they would get 100 points instead of 40 points.
+I have also added some instructions on how to play the game.